Culture, Heritage and Politics BA (Hons)

 - Advanced social research methods (politics)

-You will also study one option from your chosen core module subject plus three option modules from the other discipline.
+You will also study two options from your chosen core module subject plus two option modules from the other discipline.

 - Challenging liberal democracy: political ideas in a changing world